Actions Taken to Address COVID-19 Related Food Insecurity

 Through these actions, we aim to promote, improve access to, and enhance the quality of available resources while empowering the workforce at every level.

 Increase flexibility and reduce oversight of charitable food distribution network

 The Pennsylvania Department of Agriculture received approval from the United States Department of Agriculture (USDA) to implement the Disaster Household Distribution program, easing the process for distributing food secured through The Emergency Food Assistance Program (TEFAP).
 This ensures that those seeking assistance from food banks and those critically in need of food will no longer need to complete cumbersome paperwork and income verification requirements to prove that they are eligible for the food.
 It also allows food banks to push out more food that they have on hand to try and meet the needs while awaiting federal funds to flow through the Supplemental Nutrition Assistance Program (SNAP), unemployment compensation, and other support programs.

 The Department of Agriculture also applied for and received an extension of the Disaster Household Distribution program due to ongoing need.

-Create stability around access to free, nutritious food for the entire 2020-21 school year.
+Create stability around access to free, nutritious food.

 Allow for increased flexibility for soup kitchens to provide meals in non-congregate formats